HFHLogo

 By Diane Spicer

-When you hear "best hiking tips for women", I'll bet you expect some common sense recommendations about boots and packs and hiking clothing.
+When you hear "best hiking tips for women", I'll bet you expect some common sense recommendations about hiking gear like finding the best boots or how to choose a backpack that fits your body.

-Here, if you're up for it, let's talk about hiking tips for women that focus on other, less often discussed facets of hiking.
+Here, if you're up for it, you will find hiking tips for women that focus on other, less often discussed facets of hiking.

 You might not have noticed that you have 4 facets to "you" as a hiker: